kungfumonk29/kungfumonk29.github.io/index.md

 I started out solving growth and performance problems in financial services, then moved deeper into finance to better understand how businesses make decisions, deploy capital, and create value over time.

-Most of my work sits at the intersection of **strategy, investing, and analysis** — whether that means looking at a business model, evaluating a deal, or thinking through what actually drives long-term outcomes beyond the PowerPoint version of events.
+Most of my work sits at the intersection of **strategy, investing, and analysis**, whether that means looking at a business model, evaluating a deal, or thinking through what actually drives long-term outcomes beyond the PowerPoint version of events.

 I am currently completing the **Master of Finance at Cambridge Judge Business School**, after working at **EY in Financial Services Consulting**, where I advised institutions on strategy, performance improvement, and transformation.
 In practice, that meant a mix of structured thinking, commercial judgement, and the occasional glamorous spreadsheet.